arduino/compile-sketches/README.md

 # libraries/compile-examples action

-This action compiles all of the examples contained in the library.
+This action checks whether Arduino sketches compile and produces a report of data from the compilations.

 ## Inputs